bgplab/bgplab/docs/session/9-dynamic.md

     * [Establish an IBGP Session](../ibgp/1-edge.md) lab if you have a problem configuring IBGP sessions.
     * [BGP Session Templates](6-templates.md) lab if you're struggling with peer groups.

-    Also, you might have to activate the peer groups for the IPv4 address family.
+    You may also need to activate the IPv4 address family in the newly created peer groups.

 * Configure the BGP router to accept incoming TCP sessions on port 179 from an IP address range with a configuration command similar to **bgp listen**.
 You'll have to tie the allowed IP address range to a peer group to tell your router which parameters to use for a dynamic BGP neighbor.